-Letting your child make decisions within a predetermined structure will also make it more likely for him/her to stick to the decisions made.
-For instance, you can make it clear that TV comes last but let your child decide what gets done first – snack or homework.
+Letting your child make decisions within a predetermined structure will also make it more likely for her to stick to the decisions made.
+For instance, you can make it clear that TV comes last, then let her decide what gets done first – snack or homework.

 3) Reward rather than punish

-Rewards help to direct behaviour.
+Rewards help to direct behavior.
 Children, however, are more likely to pursue smaller and less distant rewards.

 Delay discounting is when smaller and more immediate rewards are preferred over larger but delayed rewards.
 It is linked to the fact that the longer the delay, the less the subjective value of a reward.